Overview

 They remain in the blood and travel via the efferent arteriole to the capillaries.

-High levels of protein in the urine, known as proteinuria or albuminuria, can occur when the glomeruli are damaged, allowing proteins to pass through basement membrane from the blood
+High levels of protein in the urine, known as proteinuria or albuminuria, can occur when the glomeruli are damaged, allowing proteins to pass through the basement membrane from the blood.

 Selective Reabsorption

-As this glomerular filtrate passes into the proximal convoluted tubule (PCT), selective reabsorption occurs.
+As this glomerular filtrate passes into the proximal convoluted tubule, selective reabsorption occurs.

-This is where the body reabsorbs ‘useful’ substances back into the bloodstream, glucose and water.
+This is where the body reabsorbs ‘useful’ substances (such as glucose and water) back into the bloodstream.

 Why is it called 'selective' 'reabsorption'?

-To ensure the useful substances (glucose) can be reabsorbed, the PCT has some specific features
+To ensure the useful substances (glucose) can be reabsorbed, the proximal convoluted tubule has some specific features

-- Microvilli on epithelium of PCT to provide a large surface area for reabsorption of useful materials from glomerular filtrate into capillaries
+• Microvilli on epithelium of the proximal convoluted tubule to provide a large surface area for reabsorption of useful materials from glomerular filtrate into capillaries

 Tip

-Active transport only uses carrier proteins, it doesn’t use channel proteins.
-Whereas facilitated diffusion can use both carrier and channel proteins
+Active transport only uses carrier proteins; it doesn’t use channel proteins.
+Facilitated diffusion, on the other hand, can use both carrier and channel proteins.

 Selective Reabsorption Process

-- Active Transport: Sodium ions (Na+) are actively transported out of the PCT epithelial cells and into blood capillaries.
-This reduces the Na+ concentration in epithelial cells lining the PCT
+1. Active Transport: Sodium ions (Na+) are actively transported out of the proximal convoluted tubule epithelial cells and into blood capillaries.
+This reduces the Na+ concentration in epithelial cells lining the proximal convoluted tubule

-- Co-transport: Na+ moves from the PCT lumen into the epithelial cells, down its concentration gradient.
+1. Co-transport: Na+ moves from the proximal convoluted tubule lumen into the epithelial cells, down its concentration gradient.
 Na+ is co-transported by carrier proteins with substances like glucose and amino acids into the epithelial cells.

-- Facilitated diffusion & osmosis: Glucose and amino acids move into the capillaries from the PCT via facilitated diffusion.
-Due to the movement of solutes, water also moves via osmosis into epithelial cells & capillaries
+1. Facilitated diffusion and osmosis: Glucose and amino acids move into the capillaries from the proximal convoluted tubule via facilitated diffusion.
+Due to the movement of solutes, water also moves via osmosis into the proximal convoluted tubule epithelial cells and capillaries.

 Loop of Henle